Ian A. Cook, M.D.

 Brief Professional Biography

-Dr. Cook is a Professor-in-Residence in the Department of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA and in the Department of Bioengineering at the School of Engineering and Applied Science, and is a Research Scientist at the UCLA Semel Institute for Neuroscience and Human Behavior (formerly known as the UCLA Neuropsychiatric Institute) and the UCLA Brain Research Institute.
+Dr. Cook is the Chief Translational Innovation Officer at the UCLA Semel Institute for Neuroscience and Human Behavior.
+He is a Professor-in-Residence in the Department of Psychiatry and Biobehavioral Sciences at the David Geffen School of Medicine at UCLA and in the Department of Bioengineering at the School of Engineering and Applied Science, and is a Research Scientist at the UCLA Semel Institute for Neuroscience and Human Behavior (formerly known as the UCLA Neuropsychiatric Institute) and the UCLA Brain Research Institute.
 His work has largely focused on the pathophysiology and treatment of neuropsychiatric conditions and disorders of complex human behavior.

 Chronologically, Dr. Cook joined the faculty at UCLA in 1995, after his residency and research fellowship training.
 After a year as an Instructor, he advanced to Assistant Professor-in-Residence in 1996, to Associate Professor-in-Residence in 2003, and to full Professor-in-Residence in 2010.